jmrphy/internet_practicum/README.md

 ### How we are going to use all these things

-**In short, the percentage of your grade associated with the online component will be assessed by an end-of-term review of your web output through the semester.** The more actively you participate and contribute via your blogging and tweeting, the higher your grade will be. **Here's a nice catch, though: we will not be judging the "quality" of your web output.** This is to make you feel relaxed and encouraged to experiment; say and do whatever you're interested in regarding the issues and questions relevant to the course.
-Of course, as an adult human being you are responsible for whatever you say or do online, but your grade will only reflect *how much* you have shared your intellectual journey this semester with the world.
-The only exception is in your specific and direct interactions with classmates (commenting on other students' blogs, replying to other students tweets).
-In your direct interactions with other students you are expected to give the highest degree of respect and generosity precisely because this is a collective intellectual journey in which you are all allies.
-The lecturer(s) *will* judge the degree to which you were comradely with your classmates and factor this into your overall assessment.
-(Notice I don't say you have to be generous to the lecturer(s)!
-The whole point is to show you that the internet is a place of free learning, free expression, and mutual empowerment through organic affinities; so if you want to say a lecture was bad or my haircut was a disaster or you want to rally the other students to have me fired, you can do that and it won't be judged in your assessment!)

 #### 1. We will all tweet on a class hashtag (to be announced)
 Tweet any course-specific information or questions and include this hashtag.
 Make a column in your twitter client dedicated to all tweets using this hashtag, so you can easily see anyone else tweeting about the course.
 Respond and engage to others as constructively as possible.
 Tweet anything you come across that other students in the course might find interesting or valuable.
 If you have short questions about the course, tweet them using the class hashtag and you'll receive an answer from the lecturer(s) or a student who might know.
 The lecturer(s) will also tweet relevant course information but don't worry, it will only be in addition to the other, direct and regular communications with you.